Eleanor of Lancaster: First marriage and issue

+In 1341, Eleanor was granted £100 yearly for life by the Exchequer, in recognition of her service to Queen Philippa.
+In 1344 she went on pilgrimage to Santiago de Compostela, nominating attorneys in England to manage her estates.

 Second marriage

-On 5 February 1345 at Ditton Church, Stoke Poges, Buckinghamshire, she married Richard FitzAlan, 3rd Earl of Arundel.

-His previous marriage, to Isabel le Despenser, had taken place when they were children.
-It was annulled by Papal mandate as she, since her father's attainder and execution, had ceased to be of any importance to him.
-Pope Clement VI obligingly annulled the marriage, bastardized the issue, and provided a dispensation for his second marriage to the woman with whom he had been living in adultery (the dispensation, dated 4 March 1345, was required because his first and second wives were first cousins).
+On 5 February 1345 at Ditton Church, Stoke Poges, Buckinghamshire, she married Richard Fitzalan, 3rd Earl of Arundel.
+The wedding was attended by King Edward III.
+Richard's previous marriage, to Isabel le Despenser, daughter of Hugh le Despenser, had taken place when they were children.
+It was annulled by papal mandate as she, since her father's attainder and execution, had ceased to be of any importance to him.
+Pope Clement VI obligingly annulled the marriage, bastardized their son Edmund FitzAlan, and provided a dispensation for FitzAlan's second marriage to Eleanor, with whom he had been living in adultery.
+The dispensation, dated 4 March 1345, was required because his first and second wives were first cousins.

 The children of Eleanor's second marriage were: